NHSDigital/communications-manager-api/tests/docs/partials/timeouts/test_408_timeout.rst

 | **Given** the backend service takes too long to respond
 | **When** the request is submitted
-| **Then** the response is a 408 timeout error
+| **Then** the response is a transformed from a 408 timeout error to a 504 gateway error

 **Asserts**
-- Response returns a 408 'Timeout' error
+- Response returns a 504 'Gateway Timeout' error
 - Response returns the expected error message body
 - Response returns the 'X-Correlation-Id' header if provided